algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_app_arc56.Arc56Contract.md

 • `Optional` **templateVariables**: `Object`

-A mapping of template variable names as they appear in the teal (not including TMPL_ prefix) to their respecive types and values (if applicable)
+A mapping of template variable names as they appear in the teal (not including TMPL_ prefix) to their respective types and values (if applicable)

 #### Index signature